 Final Thoughts on Methods to Prioritize Tasks at Work

 So, there you have it.
-Five methods that you can put to the test to help you prioritize all of the things on your to-do list.
+Five methods that you can put to the test to help you prioritize everything on your to-do list.
 Try each of them out to see which one works best for you.